shaabhishek/whisper-transcribe/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)

-A Python application that transcribes speech to text using OpenAI's Whisper API, activated by a custom keypress.
+A Python application that transcribes speech to text using OpenAI's Whisper API or Google's Gemini API, activated by a custom keypress.
 This macOS-focused tool streamlines the transcription workflow by automatically copying the result to your clipboard.

 ## ✨ Features

 - 🎹 Activate recording with a customizable key combination
 - 🎤 Record audio directly from your microphone
-- 🔄 Transcribe speech using OpenAI's powerful Whisper API
+- 🔄 Transcribe speech using OpenAI's Whisper API or Google's Gemini API
 - 📋 Automatically paste transcribed text into the active text field
 - 🔔 macOS native notifications for operation status
 - 🧪 Comprehensive test suite